influxdata/docs.influxdata.com-ARCHIVE/content/platform/integrations/kubernetes.md

 ### Helm Charts

-InfluxData maintains Helm charts for setting up data collection and monitoring in Kubernetes using InfluxDB and related applications.
+InfluxData maintains [Helm charts](https://github.com/influxdata/helm-charts) for setting up data collection and monitoring in Kubernetes using InfluxDB and related applications.
-The charts are available in [this GitHub repository](https://github.com/influxdata/helm-charts).

 > **Note:** Helm charts are currently in beta and subject to change.